lazarevia/NetEngineer/Labworks/Lab_01/README.md

 5. Verify Inter-VLAN Routing is working.

-#### Background / Scenario

-Required Resources
-•	1 Router (Cisco 4221 with Cisco IOS XE Release 16.9.4 universal image or comparable)
-•	2 Switches (Cisco 2960 with Cisco IOS Release 15.2(2) lanbasek9 image or comparable)
-•	2 PCs (Windows with a terminal emulation program, such as Tera Term)
-•	Console cables to configure the Cisco IOS devices via the console ports
-•	Ethernet cables as shown in the topology

 ## Instructions
 ### 1. Build the Network and Configure Basic Device Settings
 In Part 1, you will set up the network topology and configure basic settings on the PC hosts and switches.